+Scale is the ratio of the distance between two points on an image to the actual distance between the same two points on the ground.
 Scale is an important describing factor of vertical aerial photography.
 It is important to know the scale of the image under examination, as this can affect how you perceive or interpret what appears in the image.
 Scale also allows features in the image to be measured.

 Small-scale and Large-scale aerial images